 How did Madison build the case for war in his message to Congress?

-What were the issues in maritime disputes between the U.S. and Great Britain?
+What did the maritime disputes between the U.S. and Great Britain entail?

 What were the accusations against the British in North America?

 Why did Madison not include a specific declaration of war in his remarks?

 Why did Madison want to avoid war with France?